John Black (Missouri politician)

 John F. Black (born 1952) is an American politician, serving as a member of the Missouri House of Representatives since 2019.
 His first two elections were from district 137, but after redistricting of 2022, he was reelected from district 129.
 He is a member of the Republican party.

+Black lives in Marshfield, Missouri, with his wife Cynthia.
+He is a Methodist.